-The Consumer Directed Personal Assistance Program (CDPAP) allows qualifying Medicaid recipients to hire a friend or family member as a home care aide.
-Home care aides assist in the necessary daily tasks that allow a person to continue living independently rather than in an assisted living facility.
+The Consumer Directed Personal Assistance Program (CDPAP) allows qualifying Medicaid recipients to hire a friend or family member as a personal care assistant.
+Personal care assistants help with the necessary daily tasks that allow a person to continue living independently rather than in an assisted living facility.
 Traditionally, these duties would be performed by either a paid aide assigned through an agency or a (usually unpaid) friend or family member.

 Home care agencies provide four distinct types of aide for different levels of care: homemaker, personal care aide, home health aide, and nurse.
 Homemakers and personal care aides are restricted from doing most routine medical procedures.
 These types of aides can only perform “unskilled” tasks.
 Meanwhile, a home health aide may do certain things considered “semi-skilled,” while only a nurse can performed any required “skilled” tasks.
 To be legally able to perform semi-skilled and skilled tasks, home health aides and nurses must go through special training that homemakers and personal care aides do not.